raven78/pinetwork-node-portc-hecker/README.md

 # pi-node-port-checker

-A small utility page that helps you to check if required ports for PI Network node are open for WAN/LAN IP's.
+A small utility page that helps you to check if required ports for PI Network node are open.
+You can use WAN or LAN IPv4.
+The IP never leaves your computer.

 You can test online [Here](https://raven78.github.io/pi-node-port-checker/) or download the html page and run locally.